How to Color Fondant

 And you are done!

-Hope you found this tutorial helpful and if you have any suggestions for my next “how to” post, leave a comment or send an email
+Hope you found this “How to color fondant tutorial” helpful and if you have any suggestions for my next “how to” post, leave a comment or send an email.